mattgrah-am/I-know-that-song/README.md

 todo

-## Bugs
+## TODO & Bugs

-- Probably Lots
+- stop user to be able to click on an answer after selecting one.
+- add custom volume control
+- add custom play pause control
+- add player countdown from 30sec

 ## Future Updates

 - Ability to sign in with Spotify
 - Ability to search by playlist
-- Point system
+- Points system
 - Leaderboard

 ## Style Guide